 Library third-floor renovations

-This project entails a complete gut and renovation of the Library South third floor, including asbestos abatement and installation of new flooring, ceilings and lighting.
+This project entails a complete gut and renovation of the Library South third floor including asbestos abatement and installation of new flooring, ceilings and lighting.
 Mechanical systems serving the area will be replaced/upgraded including air handlers and chiller.
 The energy management system will also be upgraded so energy systems can be better managed and costs reduced.
 The third floor will be connected to the existing south stair tower.
-This project is currently in the planning/design phase.
-Project completion is anticipated in fall 2024.
+Additional information about the project can be found here.
+The project is expected to be completed in September 2024.